-- 1. A lead out of turn (or play of a card) is retracted without further rectification if the player was mistakenly informed by an opponent that it was his turn to lead or play (see Law 16C).
-A lead or play may not be accepted by his LHO in these circumstances and Law 63A1 does not apply. - 2. (a) A player may retract the card he has played because of a mistaken explanation of an opponent's call or play and before a corrected explanation, without further rectification, but only if no card was subsequently played (see Law 16C).
+- A lead out of turn (or play of a card) is retracted without further rectification if the player was mistakenly informed by an opponent that it was their turn to lead, or play (see Law 16C).
+A lead or play may not be accepted by LHO in these circumstances and Law 63A1 does not apply. - 2. (a) A player may retract a card played because of a mistaken explanation of an opponent's call or play and before a corrected explanation, without further rectification, but only if no card was subsequently played (see Law 16C).
 An opening lead may not be retracted after dummy has faced any card. - (b) When it is too late to correct a play under (a) the Director may award an adjusted score.